Amir Albazi: Personal life

 In an interview with BBC dated 16 December 2022, Albazi stated that he wants to become the first Arab UFC champion and plans to eventually return to Iraq and develop MMA there.

 Albazi is trilingual and has stated that he can speak Arabic, Swedish and English.
 He has described himself as a "history geek" who enjoys studying conspiracy theories, with a special interest in pyramidology.

+In 2023, Albazi underwent heart surgery for supraventricular tachycardia, and in 2024, he had to undergo another surgery, this time for his injured spine.